BenGorUser/UserBundle/docs/basic_configuration.md

 }
 ```

+> You can change base route names following

 That's all!
 Now that the bundle is configured, the last thing you need to do is update your database:
 ```bash
 $ bin/console doctrine:schema:update --force